pandas-dev/pandas/web/pandas/community/ecosystem.md

 ### [ArcticDB](https://github.com/man-group/ArcticDB)

 ArcticDB is a serverless DataFrame database engine designed for the Python Data Science ecosystem.
-ArcticDB enables you to store, retrieve, and process Pandas DataFrames at scale.
+ArcticDB enables you to store, retrieve, and process pandas DataFrames at scale.
 It is a storage engine designed for object storage and also supports local-disk storage using LMDB.
 ArcticDB requires zero additional infrastructure beyond a running Python environment and access to object storage and can be installed in seconds.
 Please find full documentation [here](https://docs.arcticdb.io/latest/).

 #### ArcticDB Terminology